‘Craziest lawsuit’: Legal experts quickly push back on Texas AG’s attempt to overturn election

 — Steve Vladeck (@steve_vladeck) December 8, 2020

-University of California, Irvine, law professor and election law blogger Rick Hasen called the suit “a press release masquerading as a lawsuit,” and said it may have a better chance of rallying President Trump’s base than winning over Supreme Court justices.
+University of California, Irvine, law professor and election law blogger Rick Hasen called the suit “a press release masquerading as a lawsuit” and said it may have a better chance of rallying President Trump’s base than of winning over Supreme Court justices.

-The lawsuit drew praise from conservatives on Twitter and sparked a much-liked tweet from White House Press Secretary Kayleigh McEnany.
+The lawsuit drew praise from conservatives on Twitter and sparked a much-liked tweet from White House press secretary Kayleigh McEnany.

 This latest suit filed by Texas directly with the US Supreme Court, just before midnight last night, against several other states for violating the US Constitution in how they changed election rules, may be the one.
 This may be the case that breaks this thing wide open.